readthedocs/readthedocs.org/docs/user/commercial/subscriptions.rst

 Cancelling your subscription
 ----------------------------

-Cancelling your subscription can be done in the same way as the above instructions.
+Cancelling your subscription can be done following the instructions in `Managing your subscription`_.
-You will be billed for the remainder of the current billing period, and then not charged again.
+Your subscription will remain active for the remainder of the current billing period, and will not renew for the next billing period.

-**We can not cancel subscriptions just by sending us an email, as email is an insecure method of verifying a user's identity.**
+**We can not cancel subscriptions through an email request, as email is an insecure method of verifying a user's identity.**
 If you email us about this,
 we require you to verify your identity by logging into your Read the Docs account and submitting an official support request there.